 If you drink a lot of coffee, tea, or wine, you may have to do touch-ups every six months.

-Re-treatment takes much less time than the original treatment, often only taking 2-3 applications to restore the desired level of whiteness.
+Re-treatment should take much less time than the original treatment, often only taking 2-3 applications to restore the desired level of whiteness.

-If your teeth are darkened from age, coffee/tea drinking, or smoking, cosmetic teeth whitening may be a good choice for you.
-Bleaching is successful in at least 90% of patients, though it may not be an option for everyone.
+If your teeth are darkened from age, coffee/tea drinking, or smoking, teeth whitening may be a good choice for you.

 Generally, yellow, brown, or orange discolourations respond better to bleaching than 'grey' stains caused by fluorosis, smoking or tetracycline.